Domestic Abuse

 Derbyshire Domestic Abuse 24 Hour Helpline This is a single point of access for local services, available to men and women over 16 years of age.
 They offer a wide range of services such as access to emergency refuge accommodation, outreach support (including counselling, self esteem and confidence building), advocacy, safety planning, safety measures in the home, children's support and more.
 Tel: 0800 0198 668.
 If you're hearing impaired, or unable to phone, text tel: 07534 617252.

 Crossroads Derbyshire is a domestic abuse service that works with women, men, young people and children to help them to escape domestic abuse and to build a safe future for themselves and their families.
 They offer children's and adults' outreach services and aftercare, counselling, and refuge for women and children suffering from physical, sexual, emotional and financial abuse, and control and coercion.
-They offer one-to-one and group programmes, and specialist work for young people aged 11-19, which focusses on healthy relationships, self-esteem, and safety.
+They offer one-to-one and group programmes, and specialist work for young people aged 11-19, which focuses on healthy relationships, self-esteem, and safety.

 National Domestic Violence 24 Hour Helpline 0808 200 0247 You can talk confidentially to someone about your situation and find out what your options are.